Moving to Norway

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "The best way to find a place to live in Norway is by researching online.
 You can check popular websites such as Finn.no, Boligbygg, or Leilighetsnett for available housing in the particular area you are interested in.
 Additionally, you could reach out to local housing agencies and real estate specialists to help with your search.
-Another option is to get in contact with colleagues and friends in Norway who may know of potential opportunities or could help you in your search," remarked one expat who made the move to Norway.
+Another option is to get in contact with colleagues and friends in Norway who may know of potential opportunities or could help you in your search," commented one expat who made the move to Norway.

 What is a typical expat home or apartment like in Norway?

 "It is not typical but its better than any other.
 I am renting a "summer house" in the forest for 3500kr (about US600) The housing is horrible.
-I pay cheap because I can't afford a better place which is around 7000 - 10000 kr (1100 - 1800 dollars) per month (utilities not included)," replied a member in Alesund.
+I pay cheap because I can't afford a better place which is around 7000 - 10000 kr (1100 - 1800 dollars) per month (utilities not included)," commented one expat who made the move to Alesund.

 What is the average cost of housing in Norway?